 Cervicogenic Headaches (CGH)

 Cervicogenic headaches (CGH) are headaches that originated from a cervical (neck) pathology.
 CGH represents a challenging condition to treat.
-This is because the headache results from pain that is outside of the head, and originates in the cervical spine.
+This is because the headache results from pain that originates in the cervical spine.
 CGH is frequently accompanied by a reduced range of motion in the neck and neck pain or stiffness.
 It is often confused for a migraine or a tension headache.

-CGH is a unilateral (one-sided) headache which initially starts from the back of the head and neck.
+CGH is usually a unilateral (one-sided) headache which initially starts from the back of the head and neck.
 Pain can be felt in the back or front of the head.
 Headaches tend to be frequent, and can be associated with nausea and vomiting.
-There is a less common variant of CGH, wherein the head and neck pain is bilateral (both sides) and is exacerbated by specific neck positions and activities such as typing or hairdressing.
+In some patients, the headache can be bilateral (both sides) and is exacerbated by specific neck positions and activities such as typing or hairdressing.
 Sustained postures or specific neck movements can initiate the headache.
-Stress, anxiety, and lack of sleep will increase the frequency and severity of symptoms.
+Stress, anxiety, depression, and lack of sleep will increase the frequency and severity of symptoms.

 - Cervical medial branch block – This will abolish the headache if the cause is cervicogenic.
 The procedure is diagnostic and therapeutic.